 5 The decree was valid until March 2008 and replaced by Government Decree 29/2008.
 This replacement granted the provincial governments the right to set up enterprise zones eligible for national place-based policies.
 All Boards were also moved under provincial governments.
 The prime minister only issued approvals on national and regional master plans of industrial zone development.
-However, an enterprise zone was required to already be technology zones.
-Only zone-based firms were eligible for the corresponding place-based policies6.
+However, an enterprise zone was required to already be included in the master plan before it could officially be established.